MetaRocq/metarocq.github.io/README.md

 - ["Coq Coq Correct!
 Verification of Type Checking and Erasure for Coq, in Coq"](https://metacoq.github.io/coqcoqcorrect) Matthieu Sozeau, Simon Boulier, Yannick Forster, Nicolas Tabareau and Théo Winterhalter.
 POPL 2020, New Orleans.

+  This paper presented the formal proofs of soundness of conversion, type checking and erasure.
+  Now superseded by the Coq Coq Complete version above.

 - ["Formalisation and meta-theory of type theory"](https://theowinterhalter.github.io/#phd) Théo Winterhalter, PhD thesis, September 2020.
   Part 3 describes in detail the verified reduction, conversion and type checker.